jorritvanderheide/nixos/README.md

 Follow these steps to install and configure the system:

-1. **Make a new host**: Create a new host for your system by copying one of the pre-existing host folders.
+1. **Make a new host**: Create a new host for your system by copying one of the pre-existing host folders, and adding the new system and user to `flake.nix`.
 It is convenient to do this on another machine and push it to Git.

    Make sure you disable secureboot In `hosts/<hostname>/default.nix` for the initial installation.
 You can re-enable it after the first boot.

 2. **Configure the disk**: Define the disk for installation in the disk module section of `hosts/<hostname>/default.nix` (ex. `nvme0n1`).